New to the School

 Your child should not be in school until they have been treated.
 For more details, download advice from NHS choices.
 Please inform the school (your call will be dealt with sensitively) and we will arrange for a letter to go out to all parents in the class asking for them to check their child’s hair.

-How do I make an appointment to see my child's class teacher?
+How do I make contact with my child's class teacher?

 Can my child have school dinners?